Why Life Skills Training Is Crucial To Addiction Recovery

 Personal Responsibility for Living Space

-The environment we live and spend time in plays an important role on how we think and feel about ourselves.
-Important cleanliness skills include:
+The environment we live and spend time in plays a significant role in how we think and feel about ourselves.
+Critical cleanliness skills include:

 - Learning to clean rooms